TeoLeoGit/Sun-simulator/README.md

 ## General info
 This project is created to simulate the altitude and position of the sun base on the coordinates of a location on Earth at a specific time in a day of a year.

+This project was created in Unity Editor version 2021.3.10f1.

 ## Background
 To calculate and simulate the altitude and position of the Sun at a coordinate on Earth, we need to measure the **elevation angle** and the **azimuth angle** of the Sun.
 * **Elevation angle**: The solar elevation is the angular distance between the imaginary horizontal plane on which you are standing and the sun in the sky.
 It is also known as the solar latitude angle and measured in degrees.
 In simple words, it tells at what height the sun is in the sky.
 In the morning and evening, the sun is low in the sky, near the horizon.
 So, the solar elevation is close to 0°, whereas, at solar noon, the solar elevation angle is highest since the sun is overhead.